the practical kitchen

 Homemade Chex Mix seasoning stores well for a long time so I usually make a double or triple batch of it and store it in my pantry for snack recipe emergencies.

-I use this DIY Chex Mix seasoning to make my own homemade oven-baked Chex Mix with pita chips, on movie nights to pop up a bowl of Chex Mix popcorn, it's great for seasoning homemade bagel chips, and I even use it as a savory seasoning when making my crispy Chex Mix chicken fingers recipe.
+I use this DIY Chex Mix seasoning to make my own homemade oven-baked Chex Mix with pita chips but it's also great for seasoning these reader-favorite homemade bagel chips, and I even use it as a savory seasoning when making my crispy chicken fingers recipe.

 Look, making Chex Mix seasoning from scratch isn't practical for everyone.
 But if you're making a big batch of homemade Chex Mix, you'll save money in the long run by using spices you can buy in bulk, rather than stocking up on individual seasoning packets.